Advocacy Group Creates LAUSD-Wide Dashboard Of Positive COVID-19 Cases In Each School

 LOS ANGELES (CBSLA) — An advocacy group has created a comprehensive dashboard of all positive COVID-19 cases in the Los Angeles Unified School District.

-Parents Supporting Teachers, an LA-based advocacy group, said that after repeated requests to create a comprehensive database of positive COVID-19 cases across LA’s school districts was ignored, they created one on their own.READ MORE: Fans At SoFi Cheer For Chargers Despite Latest County Mask Mandate Inside Venue
+Parents Supporting Teachers, an L.A.-based advocacy group, said that after repeated requests to create a comprehensive database of positive COVID-19 cases across LA’s school districts was ignored, they created one on their own.READ MORE: Heal The Bay Announces Coastal Cleanup Day In September

 The group has compiled each individual school’s COVID data into one comprehensive dashboard, so parents have a clear picture of what’s happening in the district.

-Advocates are also calling on the district to notify all members of individual classrooms and the entire school when a student tests positive.READ MORE: Afghan American Community In Laguna Beach Hold Vigil For Loved Ones Still In Afghanistan
+Advocates are also calling on the district to notify all members of individual classrooms and the entire school when a student tests positive.READ MORE: Torrance Police: More Than 300 Stolen Recall Election Ballots Found In Vehicle Of Suspect

 “You can’t adequately determine what a close contact is, so the entire class needs to be notified so parents can make a decision that feels good and safe for them,” Jenna Schwartz, co-founder of Parents Supporting Teachers, said.

-Schwartz said that the group would like to see a better, more cohesive policy on how students will learn while in quarantine since, as she noted, take home packets don’t work for every student.MORE NEWS: Los Feliz Multi-Vehicle Collision Sunday Kills 20-Year-Old Man, Wounds 2 Others
+Schwartz said that the group would like to see a better, more cohesive policy on how students will learn while in quarantine since, as she noted, take home packets don’t work for every student.MORE NEWS: Vanessa Bryant Honors What Would Have Been Kobe Bryant's 43rd Birthday With Instagram Message

+LAUSD said it is continuing to refine how it offers coronavirus data and its protocols based on L.A.
+County health guidelines.
+Initially, anyone who was identified as a contact of someone who tested positive had to quarantine.
+As of Monday, the district updated its protocol to state that “vaccinated students and staff who do not have any symptoms will not be required to quarantine.”